arpa2/kerberos2nfc/README.md

 > *These tools are used to extract a Ticket and stick it on an NFC Tag.
 > That sounds silly, but it really is a pragmatic (and secure) manner
-> of distributing credentials from a properly protected desktop or laptop
+> of distributing credentials from a well-protected home/office desktop
-> to a much more dangerous mobile system.
-Moreover, tags can easily be
+> to a more hostile mobile environment.
+It can be an easily understood
-> swiped again, to reinforce a credential or renew it or, perhaps, switch
+> user interface action to swipe an NFC Tag again, to reinforce or renew
-> identity.*
+> a credential or renew it, or to switch identity.*

 **See also:** [Beaming Credentials to Kerberos](http://nfc.arpa2.net/kerb-ticks.html)